 Nishiki Market & Teramachi Street Shopping

-In this tour, you visit the largest market in Osaka.
+In this tour, you visit the largest market in Kyoto.
 You will see more than hundred of local stands and shops there.

 WHAT YOU CAN EXPECT